Skip to content →

 Cabin Assignments:

-Camping crews will be assigned to a bunkhouse with their group.
-Each cabin will be supervised by adult overnight counselors.
+Camping crews will be assigned to a bunkhouse with their appropriate age group (mixed-gender).
+Adult overnight counselors will supervise each cabin.

 Registration & Payment Info